 We have written and published a business book targeted at the entrepreneur and small business owner, which would include indie authors.
 We wanted to help them grasp the importance of embracing the big picture business concepts that are so important to the success of starting and growing a small business.
 Those concepts – if ignored – will cause you to struggle.
 If embraced, they will pave an easier path to success.
 The name of the book is Rock Your Business: 26 Essential Lessons to Start, Run and Grow Your Business From the Ground Up.
 The third edition and the audiobook, with the refreshed cover you see to the right, will be out in the next few weeks.
 (So stay tuned!)

-Because we wrote the book while running one business and starting another,
+Because we wrote the book while running one business and starting another, we know a thing or two about the challenges of fitting the writing and editing in while juggling a million other things.

 I will always remember a great story about a 12 year old who needed to write to-do lists of the chores his mom and dad insisted be completed before they arrived home after work.